Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Thought experiment with the Hayden-Preskill argument

-Now we introduce Hayden-Preskill's argument \cite{Hayden:2007cs}.
-According to the argument, if the black hole rapidly mixes or scrambles the states, whenever some small bits of information fall into a black hole after the information retention time, the small bits of information almost directly comes out, as being reflected on an information `mirror.'
-Then, one may guess that, the duplication experiment seems to be possible, as long as the mixing or scrambling time is short enough.
-According to some analysis, the marginal (smallest) rapid mixing time (or, the scrambling time) is on the order of
+According to the Hayden-Preskill argument \cite{Hayden:2007cs}, if the black hole \textit{rapidly} mixes or scrambles the states, whenever some small bits of information fall into a black hole after the information retention time, the small bits of information almost directly come out, as if being reflected from an information `mirror.'
+Thus, as long as the mixing or scrambling time is short enough, one may assume that a duplication experiment is possible.
+According to some analysis, the marginal (smallest) rapid mixing time (or, scrambling time) is on the order of

-where $M$ is the black hole mass \cite{Hayden:2007cs}\cite{Sekino:2008he}.
-This time scale can be calculated from the membrane paradigm \cite{Susskind}, as well as some information theoretical arguments \cite{Sekino:2008he}.
-If the in-falling information can send a signal to the outgoing direction, and if the outer observer sees the information from the Hawking radiation after the scrambling time, falls into the black hole, and compares the signal, then the duplication may be possible.
-To send the signal which has bits of quantum information to the outgoing direction, we need the uncertainty relation $\Delta E \Delta t \sim 1$.
-Then, in the Kruskal coordinate system, we can check the consistency condition of the black hole complementarity
+where $M$ is the black hole mass \cite{Hayden:2007cs,Sekino:2008he}.
+This time scale can be calculated from the membrane paradigm \cite{Thorne:1986iy,Susskind} and information theoretical arguments \cite{Sekino:2008he}.
+If the in-falling information can be sent by a signal along the outgoing direction, and if the outer observer sees that information through Hawking radiation after the scrambling time, falls into the black hole and compares the signals, then eventually, the observation of duplication may be possible.
+To send a signal with bits of quantum information in the outgoing direction, we need the uncertainty relation $\Delta E \Delta t \sim 1$.
+If the consistency of black hole complementarity is to be checked in the Kruskal coordinate system, the equation

-since the required energy $\Delta E$ is greater than the black hole mass $M$, the experiment is inconsistent.
-Of course, for given $t_\textrm{scr}$, the inequality valid marginally.
-In many situations, the scrambling time should be greater than the marginal limit; thus, we can conclude that black hole complementarity is safe for Hayden-Preskill's argument.
+should hold because the required energy $\Delta E$ is greater than the black hole mass $M$.
+Of course, for given $t_\mathrm{scr}$, the inequality is marginally valid.
+In many situations, the scrambling time should be greater than the marginal limit; thus, we can conclude that black hole complementarity is respected in the Hayden-Preskill argument.